Many big companies live in fear for their future in digital age

 HUNT OR BE HUNTED

-In corporate circles, the most common sobriquet for these digital threats is Google (GOOGL.O) or, less frequently, Amazon (AMZN.O).
+In corporate circles, the most common sobriquet for these digital threats is Google or, less frequently, Amazon.

 Tesla has also hit the radar of utilities with its announcement in April on its "energy storage" business, which aims to produce batteries capable of solving the elusive problem of storing electrical energy produced at optimum times for use at other times.